-After ejecting from their doomed craft, Qui-Gon’s parafoil caught air and jerked him around so harshly, the movement wrenched his back.
+After ejecting from their doomed craft, Qui-Gon’s para-foil caught air and jerked him around so harshly, the movement wrenched his back.
 Nothing too painful, just a reminder of an old injury.
-At his age, he shouldn’t be on missions in the first place; instead, sitting on the Jedi Council in a cushy chair and losing his connection with the wider galaxy.
-As his parafoil evened out and he descended, Qui-Gon allowed himself a rueful smile just thinking about the Council.
-And then turned his attention to the starship.
+At his age, he shouldn’t be on missions in the first place; instead, sitting on the Jedi Council in a cushy chair.
+As his para-foil evened out and he descended, Qui-Gon allowed himself a rueful smile just thinking about the Council and their lost connection to the wider galaxy.
+And then he turned his attention to the starship.
 Black smoke spiraled down, and, more distressing, no sign of his co-pilot.
 The starship disappeared past the canopy followed by a muted splash.
 By then, Qui-Gon’s boots brushed against the leaves, branches snagged at his robe, his leggings, tunic.
-He pushed the branches out of the way, wincing when one slapped against his cheek, and then it all came to an abrupt stop.
+He pushed the branches out of the way, wincing when one slapped his cheek, and then it all came to an abrupt stop.

 His feet dangled several meters off the forest floor.
-Looking up, the parafoil twisted in the branches, the thin material impaled.
-His robe, too, snagged on a branch.
-Qui-Gon guessed his odds.
-If he released and landed, he could slow his descent with an aid of the Force, adding a cushion to ease the impact on his knees.
+Looking up, the para-foil twisted in the branches, the thin material impaled.
+His robe, too, had snagged on a branch.
+Qui-Gon figured his odds.
+If he released and landed, he could slow his descent with an aid of the Force and add a cushion to ease the impact on his knees.
 It would mean ripping a larger hole in his robe, but that could be patched.
 But if he climbed up, then released himself and freed his robe, he could climb down and not face the impact on his poor joints.

 Ultimately, the decision was taken out of his hands.
 Just as he came to the second conclusion, footsteps sounded and red uniforms approached, their faces covered in helmet-masks, blaster rifles raised.

 One of the uniforms climbed up, drew a dagger, and sliced through Qui-Gon’s harness.
 He heard his robe rip, and then the forest floor rushed up at him.
-He cushioned his landing with an application of the Force, but the very contact vibrated through his boots, up his ankles, to his knees, and into his thighs.
+Qui-Gon cushioned his landing with an application of the Force, but the very contact vibrated through his boots, up his ankles, to his knees, and into his thighs.
 Qui-Gon bent forward to land with bent knees, but even that did little to deflect the impact.
-He eased himself upright and rounded his shoulders.
+He allowed himself a wince, then eased himself upright and rounded his shoulders.
 He would not show anything less than Jedi aplomb.

 No doubt those surrounding him were Separatists.
 Which made Qui-Gon question how Count Dooku had raised an army so quickly.
 No doubt the Count, the former Senator of Naboo, had been planning this for years prior to secession, which brought up the next question as to whether the Naboo people would be held accountable for the Count’s actions even if the system had not joined the Separatist Movement.